jdiaz/py-squirrel/README.md

 1. Configure the DB object with appropriate db connection information
 2. Run ```./pysquirrel```
-3. Open / Run the `DATABASE__NAMEsql` produced.
+3. Open / Run the `DATABASE__NAME.sql` produced.
 The file contains all relevant SQL statements to recreate and insert each record in the database.

 ** Currently under development **